speedsheet/sheet-docker/README.md

 # Status

-Content: Bare Bones
+Content: Good Coverage

-The sheet covers some basic operations but is missing essential items.
+It covers all the basics.

 # Contribute